 - Break Out the Museum Piece: Some of the Screaming Eagles' vehicles (among them the Sarge's Warhawk and the "Blitz" tank) were reactivated World War II vehicles with an additional amount of Retro Upgrade (like giving a Sherman Tank (the aforementioned Blitz) a plasma cannon as a main gun).

-- Captain Ersatz: More like Sergeant Expy, considering how much Savage's Origin Story takes from Captain America.
+- Captain Ersatz: More like Sergeant Expy, considering how much Savage's Origin Story takes from Captain America (especially being a soldier from World War II who was a test subject for an experiment to create a powerful warrior and ended up frozen before thawing out in modern times).
 Sgt.
 Savage's profile in Hasbro Heroes Sourcebook 3 makes a meta-joke about it by adding new details to his backstory ripped off from Captain America: The First Avenger.

 - Cool Bike: One of the figures, Urban Assault Dynamite, comes packaged with a "Speed Burnin' Attack Cycle!"